weaveworks-guides/weave-net-legacy/weave-ansible-haproxy-aws/README.md

 Weave allows you to focus on developing your application, rather than your infrastructure.

-In this example we will demonstrate how Weave allows you to quickly and easily deploy HAProxy as a load balancer for a simple php application running in containers on multiple nodes in [Amazon Web Services](http://aws.amazon.com), with no modifications to the application and minimal docker knowledge.
+In this example we will demonstrate how Weave allows you to quickly and easily deploy HAProxy as a load balancer for a simple PHP application running in containers on multiple nodes in [Amazon Web Services](http://aws.amazon.com), with no modifications to the application and minimal docker knowledge.